amrane99/QA_med_data/documentations/JIP.md

     <your_anaconda_env> $ python JIP.py --mode preprocess --datatype segmentation --device 3
     ```

+### Notes (Implementation):
+When the preprocessing command is executed, FFT images as well as none-FFT images will be created in the corresponding directories (e.g. "JIP\preprocessed_dirs\output_train" and "JIP\preprocessed_dirs\output_train_without_fft").
+An exception is the preprocessing of the inference data, where "JIP/preprocessed_dirs/output_data" is used for both image variants.
+However, the patient folder naming convention differs: fft.nii.gz and img.nii.gz
+Also, the .json-file labels will be generated twice (as copies) so that they exist in each folder (fft and none-fft).

 ## Training classifiers
 When training classifiers from the beginning, one can simply execute the following command with respect to the possible arguments:
 ```bash